 1.28 vs 1.6 GPF Toilets: Which to Choose in 2022

 While all the residential toilets in the U.S. must comply with the EPA and thus use no more than 1.6 gallons per flush, the newer fashion restricts the flush to 1.28 gallons.
-It seems reasonable to use less water per flush, but it also raises questions of the reasonable minimum.
+It seems reasonable to use less water per flush, but it also raises questions about the reasonable minimum.
 Will water-saving result in clogs, stains, and finally, in the necessity to spend even more water?

 So what’s better: stick with the governmental standards, or pursue the latest trends?
-Let’s see who wins in the 1.28 vs 1.6 gpf battle and flush the opponent.
+Let’s see who wins in the 1.28 vs 1.6 GPF battle and flush the opponent.
 And this will take some history tour.

 To talk competently about what’s good and what’s bad, we must learn what’s real.
 Though toilets are items we use daily, there are still myths, legends, and misconceptions circulating about them.
 It’s time to send the fake conceptions down the drain.

 GPF is short for “gallons per flush” – a logical parameter describing a toilet.
 It’s defined by the size of the tank: the more water it contains, the more is used to clean the bowl after you’ve done your thing.
 It’s logical that a larger tank will provide a stronger flush, given the other parameters are the same.

 What is GPF in financial terms?
 Given that the average price of water in the USA is $1.50 for 1000 gallons, and the average person uses the toilet five times a day, and the average family has 3 to 4 members, it gives a considerable economy.